adgellida/ubuntupackages/README.md

 Compatible with any Debian based system:

-Ubuntu, Xubuntu, Ubuntu MATE, Linux Mint, Kubuntu, Lubuntu, Ubuntu Kylin, Edubuntu...
+Ubuntu, Xubuntu, Ubuntu MATE, Linux Mint, Kubuntu, Lubuntu, Xubuntu, Ubuntu Kylin, Edubuntu...

 Highly compatible with 17.04 (Zesty).
-Not all the 3rd party are compatible.
+Not all lower versions are compatible.
 Test it.

+**Not all scripts works 100% ok.** I'm not liable for damages.

 **Used on [ubunsys](https://github.com/adgellida/ubunsys)**

 Instructions
 =============================================

+Is more desirable that you use "Scripts Manager" functionality of[ubunsys](https://github.com/adgellida/ubunsys) to execute these scripts.

+Nowadays if you want to do it "manual way"...

+**Manual**

 Do a backup of your "/etc/apt/sources.list.d" folder.
 Coming soon automatic...
 Read the code and do your modifications.

 Then do these basics steps:

-1.Go to your selected script and modify it.

-* "installpackages1" if you want to install some basic packages.
-Recommended for a little advanced users.
-* "installpackages1-minimal" if you want to install some minimal packages.
-Recommended for normal users.
-* "installpackages2" if you want to check my extra proposed packages.
-* "installpackages3" if you want to check more extra packages.
-* "installpackages4" if you want to check the test packages.
-* "installpackages5" if you want to check problematic packages.
-* "installpackages6" if you want to check more alternative modes to install packages.
-To test yet.

-2. Execute it.

-Remember to add exec permissions to all scripts!
+1. Add exec permissions to all scripts!

 `sudo chmod 777 archiveName`